Saaremaa municipality coastline

 There are several challenges when creating such a plan:

 The functional zoning is to find acceptable location for different coastline users e.g. fishermen, surfers, access roads to the shoreline and public access to the sandy beaches.

-2. Building exlusion zone
+2. Building exclusion zone

 When creating new areas in Estonian coastline, the building of exclusion zones is applied.
 This means that in Saaremaa, it is 200 metres from the waterfront.
-Sometimes, where there are a slanting coastline, it is even up to 500 metres.
+Sometimes, where there is a slanting coastline, it is even up to 500 metres.
 The challenge though, is that often most people would like to build right at the coastline.
-Therefore this is a main target of dicscussion and cooperating with TalTech and the Environmental board of Republic of Estonia.
+Therefore this is a main target of discussion and cooperation with TalTech and the Environmental board of Republic of Estonia.
 As an example, Saaremaa municipality is using TalTech expertise to carry out modelling of coastal zone flooding areas.
 It is taking into account potential scenarios of water level rise in the future, which gives good input for planners to make proposals for changes in the building exclusion zone.
 Including TalTech experts with their marine environment knowledge in planning process of comprehensive plan and also using their input in maritime spatial plan incorporation.

 3. Incorporate the national strategy

 Finding a common ground with national Maritime Spatial plan.